 Distribute a copy of the Food Pyramid to each student, or copy this image to a transparency sheet and display it on the overhead projector.

-The image represents the current Food Pyramid, as developed by the United States Department of Agriculture:
+The image represents the Food Pyramid (replaced by the MyPlate program in 2011), as developed by the United States Department of Agriculture:

 Following are explanations of each of the colors in the Food Pyramid: